ALWAYS GO TO COURT

 “I remember just standing at the lights before the court and my stomach started getting really sore, I wanted to vomit and I was sweating heaps.
 I was having a panic attack.
-I was so nervous.
+I was so nervous”.
+(Parent)

-The Children's Court have made a decision I am unhappy about
+The Children's Court made a decision that I am unhappy about

 I think I have been treated unfairly or discriminated against.